sinamajidian/workshops/2021_GEO/README.md

 ## link to the recording

-Yo can download the recorded workshop from [here](https://drive.google.com/drive/folders/1YmQhFh5omAfkgZa2MoNnSnrOOOH7-eHh?usp=sharing) in google drive.
+Yo can download the recorded workshop from [here](https://drive.google.com/drive/folders/1YmQhFh5omAfkgZa2MoNnSnrOOOH7-eHh?usp=sharing) in google drive or watch on [YouTube](https://www.youtube.com/watch?v=8SbTfKRXzrg&list=PLpJeiop-kO4C4ND6nwWMPfk2cBzpP_VRz).
 The workshop was held online in Persian Language.